-potential associations between DEHP exposure and the following health outcomes:
+- 78. The results of the selected animal studies, along with limited human data, suggest potential associations between DEHP exposure and the following health outcomes: - a.

-- a.
 Reproductive effects.
 Epidemiological studies suggest a potential association between DEHP exposure and decreased serum testosterone and altered sperm parameters in males.
 Available studies on fertility effects in humans do not indicate an association between DEHP exposure and infertility.
 In animals, the available oral and inhalation studies provide evidence that the male reproductive system, particularly the testes, is susceptible to DEHP toxicity.
 Evidence from animal studies indicates decreased male and female fertility at high oral doses. - b.
 Developmental effects.
 Epidemiological studies suggest a potential association between reduced AGD and testicular decent in male infants and prenatal DEHP exposure.
 In addition, human epidemiological studies provide mixed results for potential relationships between exposure to DEHP and preterm birth, early puberty, and delayed mental and psychomotor development in children.
-Studies in animals indicate that altered glucose homeostasis and the development of the reproductive system following early life exposure is a particularly sensitive target of DEHP toxicity.

-76. The global consumption of DEHP was estimated at 3.07 million tons (Global demand for plasticizers continues to rise).
-The estimated global market of phthalates in 2020 is expected to reach 10 billion USD and would still be widely used in plasticizers.37 systolic blood pressure and the reproduction system problems, including earlier menopause, low birth weight, pregnancy loss, and preterm birth.39

-77. Human epidemiological studies have shown a significant association between phthalates exposures and adverse reproductive outcomes in both women and men.38
+Studies in animals indicate that altered glucose homeostasis and the development of the reproductive system following early life exposure is a particularly sensitive target of DEHP toxicity. - 79.
+The global consumption of DEHP was estimated at 3.07 million tons (Global demand for plasticizers continues to rise).
+The estimated global market of phthalates in 2020 is expected to reach 10 billion USD and would still be widely used in plasticizers.37 - 80.
+Human epidemiological studies have shown a significant association between phthalates exposures and adverse reproductive outcomes in both women and men.38

-78. Evidence found that DEHP was significantly related to insulin resistance and higher

-79. When it comes to the impacts on children, epidemiological studies about phthalates toxicity focused on pregnancy outcomes, genital development, semen quality, precocious puberty, thyroid function, respiratory symptoms, and neurodevelopment.40

-80. Since the turn of the century, restrictions on phthalates have been proposed in many Asian and western countries.
+- 81. Evidence found that DEHP was significantly related to insulin resistance and higher systolic blood pressure and the reproduction system problems, including earlier menopause, low birth weight, pregnancy loss, and preterm birth.39 - 82.
+When it comes to the impacts on children, epidemiological studies about phthalates toxicity focused on pregnancy outcomes, genital development, semen quality, precocious puberty, thyroid function, respiratory symptoms, and neurodevelopment.40 - 83.
+Since the turn of the century, restrictions on phthalates have been proposed in many Asian and western countries.
 In 2008, the U.S. Congress announced the Consumer Protection Safety Act (CPSA) that permanently banned the products, especially children's toys and childcare articles, containing DEHP, DBP, and BBP at levels >0.1% by weight.41